 The Doug Wieterman Hall and Multipurpose Room saw several rentals in September.
 A total of 12 rentals were taken in September with further meetings and events being booked for coming weeks.
 October/November programming has been advertised with registrations taking place from September 30th to October 9th.

-Prepared by:Reviewed by:Stephane MilletteGlenn SmithDirector Recreation and Community ServicesSAO a.
+Prepared by: Stephane Millette Director Recreation and Community Services Date: September 30, 2020 Reviewed by: Glenn Smith SAO Date: September 30, 2020 a.
 Municipal Enforcement Plan

-Date: September 30, 2020 Date: September 30, 2020

 9. NEW BUSINESS